“Purpose-driven companies that offer employees a sense of certainty have an edge over those that don’t.”

 Today, investors watch company decision making through multiple lenses, with impact and ESG investing estimated to be $20 trillion to $30 trillion of assets under management, according to various estimates (MarketWatch places the number in the U.S. alone at approximately $12 trillion).

 The Conference Board’s 2018 Global Leadership Forecast showed that purpose-driven companies outperform the market by 42%.
-Additionally, the Edelman Earned Brand Study reported that nearly two-thirds (64%) of consumers around the world are belief-driven buyers, choosing their brands based on position on social issues.
+Additionally, the Edelman Earned Brand Study reported that nearly two-thirds (64%) of consumers around the world are belief-driven buyers, choosing their brands based on the position on social issues.

 Employees have noticed, too.
 Willis Towers Watson’s Global Workforce Study and Talent Management Report found that companies that follow a set of practices relating to employee engagement and the employee experience are 93% more likely to report significantly outperforming their industry peers financially (those with high engagement levels achieve average one-year EBITDA growth of 16.9%, versus those with low engagement of 4.5%).